BKG123/frame-ai/blog.md

 - Problem: The generated image is completely new, not a modified version of the original
 - Metrics might show "improvement" but they're comparing apples to oranges

-**What I learned**: For AI-generated image enhancements, subjective visual comparison beats objective metrics.
-The user's eye is the best judge.

 <div class="image-grid">
   <figure>